Working groups of the Swiss Carbon Dioxide Removal Platform

 The working groups are open to all members of the platform.

-In this working group, experts and decision-makers from industry, government, research and civil society exchange ideas on project concepts, results, lessons learned, current challenges and the future scaling of CDR methods.
+In this working group, experts and decision-makers from industry, administration, research and civil society exchange project ideas, results, lessons learned, current challenges and the future scaling of CDR methods.
 The working group focuses on bridging the gap between innovative research, pilot projects and scaling.
-It serves as a network, provides feedback on CDR R&D, innovation and pilot activities, and explores potential synergies.
-Members exchange information on innovation trends, ongoing and planned projects, funding opportunities and prospects for cooperation.
-The group, which is jointly led by Cyril Brunner (ETH Zurich), Björn Niesen (Empa) and Samuel Eberenz (Risiko-Dialog), meets regularly online and at least once a year in person.
+It serves as a network, provides feedback on CDR R&D, innovation and pilot activities and explores potential synergies.
+Members share information on innovation trends, ongoing and planned projects, funding opportunities and collaboration prospects.
+The group, which is co-chaired by Cyril Brunner (ETH Zurich), Björn Niesen (Empa) and Samuel Eberenz (Risiko-Dialog), meets regularly online and at least once a year in person.
 A mailing list facilitates the exchange of information and communication between meetings.

 Do you have any questions or suggestions?

-In Switzerland, political measures and regulations for CO₂ removal and storage are still in their infancy.
-With the CDR Swiss Policy Working Group, we contribute to the framework conditions for a sustainable and jointly designed expansion of CDR from a multi-stakeholder perspective.
-In addition, we provide a space for internal exchange on policy-related developments and activities and coordinate interventions.
-The working group is jointly led by Valentina Nesa (EBP) and Lukas Fehr (Risiko-Dialog).
-A mailing list enables members to exchange information, ask questions and get in touch with each other between meetings.
-Help us create a fertile environment for CDR in Switzerland!
+In Switzerland, political measures and regulations for CO₂ removal and storage are in their infancy.
+With the CDR Swiss Policy Working Group, we want to contribute to the framework conditions for a sustainable and jointly designed expansion of CDR from a multi-stakeholder perspective.
+In addition, we offer a space for internal exchange on policy-related developments and activities and coordinate interventions.
+The working group is co-chaired by Valentina Nesa ( EBP) and Lukas Fehr (Risk Dialogue).
+A mailing list enables members to exchange information, ask questions and get in touch between meetings.
+Help us to create a fruitful framework for CDR in Switzerland!

 Do you have any questions or suggestions?

-"In the CDR field, we are doing many things for the first time and will continue to do so.
+"In the CDR sector, we are doing many things for the first time and will continue to do so.
 It is normal that not everything works right away.
-The CDR Swiss working group is very helpful in learning from these experiences as a community."
+The CDR Swiss working group is very helpful to learn from these experiences as a community."

 Cyril Brunner